-Patients who are preparing for a major surgery – like heart valve surgery – are often focused on their most important objective: life.
+Patients preparing for a major surgery – such as heart valve surgery – are often focused on their most important objective: life.
 The good news is that heart valve survival rates are incredibly high.
-If your doctor has recommended you have heart valve surgery, you can and should begin planning now for recovery and wellness after your surgery.
+If your health care provider has recommended you have heart valve surgery, you can and should begin planning now for recovery and wellness after your surgery.
 Download our helpful checklist (PDF)(link opens in new window) now and keep it handy during your preparation.

 "When I left the hospital, I had to ask my husband to tie my shoes.
 I didn’t realize before my surgery that I wouldn’t be allowed to bend over for a while during my recovery.
 I had a lot of questions, but I didn’t know who to ask or where to find answers." — Liz, Heart Valve Patient

-Here are some common recovery considerations, but of course you should always follow your individual healthcare provider’s instructions, which will be specifically tailored to your needs and precautions.
+Here are some common recovery considerations, but of course you should always follow your individual health care provider’s instructions, which will be tailored to your needs and precautions.